taaytungstieenf/taaytungstieenf/README.md

   - Perform Exploratory Data Analysis to understand the data, including feature importance, correlation heatmaps.
   - Compare model performance using accuracy, precision, recall, F1-score, and confusion matrix.
   - Evaluate machine learning models using ROC and Precision-Recall curves.
-  - Apply feature engineering concepts to transform dialogue-based data for chatbot application.
+  - Apply feature engineering concepts to transform dialogue-based data for a chatbot application.
-  - Implement semantic search with FAISS and integrate DialoGPT to build retrieval-based chatbot.
+  - Implement semantic search with FAISS and integrate DialoGPT to build a retrieval-based chatbot.
   - Containerize the application using Docker.
 </details>

 <details>
   <summary>IMDB Data Processing Pipeline</summary>

-  - Apply big data concepts such as data preparation, data validation, and data visualization to build data pipeline.
+  - Apply big data concepts such as data preparation, data validation, and data visualization to build a data pipeline.
-  - Download and extract raw data from the source, normalize and export data into Parquet format.
+  - Download and extract raw data from the source, normalize, and export data into Parquet format.
-  - Model data to relational database and build comprehensive full IMDB dataset for batch processing.
+  - Model data to a relational database and build a comprehensive full IMDB dataset for batch processing.
-  - Upload the exported data to HDFS and split full dataset into partition datasets by production year.
+  - Upload the exported data to HDFS and split the full dataset into partition datasets by production year.
-  - Create data pipeline to download partition by each production year from HDFS back to the local system.
+  - Create a data pipeline to download partitions by each production year from HDFS back to the local system.
   - Load the partitioned datasets into a data warehouse (MySQL) and ready for visualization by Streamlit.
-  - Validate the data at each stage to ensure data integrity, use Spark to process data at every stage of the pipeline.
+  - Validate the data at each stage to ensure data integrity, and use Spark to process data at every stage of the pipeline.
   - Automate the download and import process into MySQL using CRON jobs in Unix OS.
 </details>